 The ravine will be a picturesque landscape feature.
 Here deep shade, with evergreen shrubbery and vines, ferns and the like, will be appropriate.
-Pools can be formed in such a way as to carry storm water, yet to retain water all summer with a summer with with a very small supply,
+Pools can be formed in such a way as to carry storm water, yet to retain water all summer with a term multi much a way as with a very small supply.

-In so small a park, it is undesirable to introduce drives, but visitors in carriages can see the park well from the hordering streets, some of which can be built and kept as park drives.
+In so small a park, it is undesirable to introduce drives, but visitors in car-riages can see the park well from the hordering streets, some of which can be built and kept as park drives.

-A valley like this is almost valueless to be subdivided for residences under present conditions, and, if subdivided, would be likely to be occupied by the porest class of cottages, by stables, lumber yards, blacksmith shops and other commercial concerns requiring cheap land and comparatively indifferent to appearances and to sanitary conditions.
-Such occupation of the land would be a great detriment to the neighboring high-class residence properties.
-Nothing that can now be done would more surely and more greatly enhance the value of surrounding property than this park, nicely improved.
+A valley like this is almost valueless to be subdivided for residences under present conditions, and, if subdivided, would be likely to be occupied by the porr-est class of cottages, by stables, lumber yards, blacksmith shops and other com-mercial concerns requiring cheap land and comparatively indifferent to appearances and to sanitary conditions.
+Such occupation of the land wuld be a great detri-ment to the neighboring high-class residence properties.
+Nothing that can now be done would more surrely and more greatly enhance the value of surrounding property than this park, nicely improved.

-This park belongs to the class of local parks the whole cast of which might properly be assessed upon a special assessment district, because of the special benefits which would accrue from its accomplishments.
+This park belongs to the class of local parks the whole cast of which might properly be assessed upon a special assessment district, because of the special ben-efits which would accrue from its accomplishments.
 If particular landowners should give the land, that circumstance should of course be taken into consideration in determining the assessments for improvements.
 The area of this park as suggested is 73.6 acres.
-It is accessible by the Medical Lake Electric Street Railway.
+It is accessible by the Med-ical Lake Electric Street Railway.
 It lies between the one and a half and two and a half mile circles.